DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 # Avernoth v0.7.0

+Check out the new music in []

-This update focused primarily on combat (specifically the enemies) Also, check out the new music in
+This update focused primarily on combat (specifically the enemies)
 ## Enemy AI Overhaul
 - Enemies have an improved AI system that should react a little better to the player's actions
 - Individually, enemies don't pose much of a threat, so most of the game's difficulty comes from when the player is overwhelmed by several enemies at once.